In This Article

 What are the Risks of Crossfading?

-The effects of being crossfaded can be felt in the moment, the day after, and potentially in the long term.
 Additional research is needed to better understand the risk factors associated with being crossfaded.
 But, we already have some troubling statistics to ponder – with cross-faded individuals being twice as likely to get behind the wheel after consuming.
+It is strongly advised that no one operate any vehicles or heavy machinery when consuming alcohol and weed.

 While we await further research, it’s important to examine the effects of heavy use of either substance.

-Anyone with pre-existing conditions should use caution about using one or both substances.
-Consult with a medical professional before using either, especially if considering getting crossfaded.
+Anyone with pre-existing conditions should use caution when using one or both substances and consult with a medical professional before using either.

 What to Do If You are Crossfaded